Dear Year 4,

 Cracking Times Tables will continue to be tested on a Thursday.

-Our PE slots for this first half term will be on a Tuesday and Thursday.
+Our PE slots for the second half term will be on a Monday and Tuesday.
 Tuesdays will be the Year 3/4 bubble's day in the Hall so we will have a small assembly that morning and the use of the Hall for PE in the afternoon.
-Swimming will take place on a Thursday.
-Children should come to school in their PE clothing on a Tuesday.
-When we swim on a Thursday, they should wear normal school uniform and bring their swimming kit.
+Children should come to school in their PE clothing on a Monday and Tuesday.
 Earrings must be taken out for PE and we would thoroughly recommend not wearing them on days when there is PE.

 We hope you will continue to support your children at home with Home Learning activities, especially reading, spellings and learning multiplication tables.
 There is the National Times Tables test for Year 4s at the end of the year (postponed but we may still do the unofficial one) so that is something we will hope to do really well in as a class.
 For the Summer term, we will revert back to 2 pieces of Home Learning a week and we would expect the children to spend about 20 minutes on each.
 Maths will be set on a Wednesday for the following Monday and English set on a Friday for the following Wednesday.
 Home learning will be quarantined once handed in so please make sure it is handed in on time as anything late impacts on when feedback can be given.